gpzhu/enmRoute/README.md

 sampled.
 Total survey expense time would be depended on surveying time spent in these high ranked patches and driving time between the patches.
-The driving time would be related to the distance between centroids of these patches, where patch surveying time would be linearly scaled with the accumulated capacity in these high ranked patches, as high accumulated capacity suggest more sample traps should be deployed.
+The driving time would be related to the distance between centroids of these patches, where patch survey time would be linearly scaled with the accumulated capacity in these high ranked patches, as high accumulated capacity suggest more sample traps should be deployed.
+In this example, i reserved 100 patches after remvoing tiny (<1km2) and low ranked( rear 55 patches) to test the relationship between survey expense and survey time.
 ``` r
 ### read system file data ###
 occ <-read.csv(system.file("extdata", "occ.csv", package="enmRoute"))